hoogleCoding/hConcat/README.md

 hConcat
 =======

-My go at implementing a cat-like program in Haskell
+My go at implementing a cat-like program in Haskell.
+This is my first ever functional Haskell program.